326th Airborne Medical CompanyUnit History

 The evacuation of casualties to the 429th Medical Collecting Company began at 1100, 20 December 1944, and continued until 1700, 20 December 1944, at which time, because of extremely cold weather and inadequate lighting the Station was moved to Molinfaing and set up in a school building.
 Rapid ambulance evacuation to this new location was greatly hampered as a result of fog and motor convoys on Route N15 between Bastogne and Molinfaing.
 By 2330, 20 December 1944, the enemy had succeeded in cutting the Bastogne-Neufchâteau road, the last route of evacuation to the rear.
 The wounded being held at the 501st Regimental Aid Station, ambulance collecting point, awaiting evacuation, mounted to 129 litter cases and 28 walking wounded by 0630, 21 December 1944.

 The question of more space and medical personnel arose and was discussed by Lieutenant Evans with the Division G-4.
-It was agreed that Major Martin L. Wisely, 327th Glider Infantry Regimental Surgeon, would call in to supervise the medical Officers and personnel of the 81st Airborne AA Battalion, 326th Airborne Engineer Battalion, Division Artillery and 705th Tank Destroyer Battalion.
+It was agreed that Major Martin L. Wisely, 327th Glider Infantry Regimental Surgeon, would call in to supervise the Medical Officers and personnel of the 81st Airborne AA Battalion, 326th Airborne Engineer Battalion, Division Artillery and 705th Tank Destroyer Battalion.
 These units were to form a temporary second echelon medical clearing unit, or Hospital, for the treatment and care of the wounded in the besieged town.
 This Clearing Station was opened and began receiving wounded at 1030, 21 December 1944.
 Normal medical care and procedure were carried out.
 Medical supplies, except for whole blood and penicillin were plentiful because of an abandoned Army Medical Supply Depot discovered in Bastogne.
 Despite the impossibility of resupply, enough essential stores were on hand to meet the situation.
-A few vitally needed medical items in addition to the regularly planned resupply were dropped by parachute on the 23, 24, 26, 27 December.
+A few vitally needed medical items in addition to the regularly planned resupply were dropped by parachute on 23, 24, 26, 27 December.
 A much needed supply of penicillin was flown in by means of an L-1 aircraft (Piper Cub -ed) at 1830, 25 December 1944.

 On 25 December 1944, Maj.
 Howard F. Serrel, MC (Third US Army), a qualified surgeon was flown into Bastogne in a type L-1 aircraft.
 This surgeon, assisted by the medical personnel did 15 surgical procedures in 36 hours.
 Again on 26 December 1944 at 1600 hours, an emergency surgical team consisting of Major Lamar Soutter, MC; Captain Stanly P. Wesolowski, MC; Captain Roy H. Moody, MC, (O-511937); Captain Edward N. Zinschlag, MC; Captain Henry M. Mills, MC; and 4 Enlisted Surgical Assistants (all Third US Army personnel) were flown in by CG-4A glider.
-Although the buildings which were being utilized as a Hospital wards were under constant enemy artillery fire, periodic bombing and strafing, the medical personnel worked untiringly and devotedly until the siege was lifted.
+Although the buildings which were being utilized as hospital wards were under constant enemy artillery fire, periodic bombing and strafing, the medical personnel worked untiringly and devotedly until the siege was lifted.
 A total of 943 American, and 125 German casualties were collected and taken care of at the temporary second echelon medical clearing unit and at the 501st Parachute Infantry Regimental Aid Station.

 At approximately 0700, 27 December 1944, a road into Bastogne was opened.
 By 1800, a convoy of 22 ambulances loaded with the more seriously wounded and 10 x 2½-ton trucks loaded with slightly wounded patients were evacuated to the 635th Medical Clearing Company at Orval.
 By 1900, 27 December 1944, all casualties had been evacuated.
 Routine ambulance evacuation was established and maintained by the 495th Motor Ambulance Company from 28 December 1944 on.